 The Environment, Economy, Housing and Transport Board considered the views of invited experts and gave a steer on the future work of the LGA in this area.

 Actions

-Officers to plan and organise visits for those Members who are interested to see town centre revitalisation projects.
+Officers to plan and organise visits for those Members who are interested to see town centre revitalisation projects across the country.